tjmahr/2015_Coartic/README.md

 ### Citation

-Here is the BibTex entry for the article:
+Here is the BibTeX entry for the article:

 ```
 @article {Mahr2015,